yurineves92/data-layer-example/readme.md

-# Uso de biblioteca de terceiros
+# Use of third-party library

-Utilização da biblioteca Data Layer para abstração do banco de dados
+Using the Data Layer library for database abstraction.

 ## CRUD de Users